RIAEvangelist/nozaki-colors/README.md

 ### Basic

-Use a color name as the open tag for the color, and a `end` as the closing tag for the color.
+Use a color name as the open tag for the color, and an `end` as the closing tag for the color.

 ![basic example](example/img/basic.PNG)